Wolfram von Richthofen: Battle of France and Low Countries

-By 21 May the Allied armies were encircled and counterattacks had been repulsed at Arras.
-The Allies were evacuating the ports of Dunkirk and Calais.
-During the Battle of Dunkirk and Siege of Calais (1940), Richthofen supported the advance of Army Groups A and B in these operations.
-His command were frequently meeting Royal Air Force (RAF) fighters, flying across the Channel.
-Richthofen noted RAF Fighter Command and its No. 11 Group RAF were responsible for 25 per cent of German losses.
-Richthofen helped capture Calais and was awarded the Knight's Cross of the Iron Cross on 23 May.
-Richthofen was ordered to support the German Fourth Army, though he showed little interest in the Dunkirk battles.
-He regarded them as a waste of time, and they disrupted preparations against southern France (Case Red).
-He believed the attempt to destroy Allied forces, or prevent the evacuation with the Luftwaffe was unrealistic.
-Over Dunkirk, losses were heavy and progress slow.
+By 21 May the Allied armies were encircled and counter-attacks had been repulsed at the Battle of Arras.
+The Allies were evacuating from Dunkirk.
+During the Battle of Dunkirk and Siege of Calais, Richthofen supported the advance of Army Groups A and B in these operations.
+Aircraft from his command frequently met Royal Air Force (RAF) fighters that had flown across the Channel.
+Richthofen noted that RAF Fighter Command and 11 Group in particular were responsible for 25 per cent of German losses.
+Richthofen helped capture Calais, and was awarded the Knight's Cross of the Iron Cross on 23 May.
+Richthofen was ordered to support the 4th Army, though he showed little interest in the Dunkirk battles.
+He regarded them as a waste of time that disrupted preparations against southern France (Case Red).
+He believed the attempt to destroy Allied forces, or use of the Luftwaffe to prevent the evacuation, was unrealistic.
+Over Dunkirk, losses were severe and progress slow.
 On 26 May, Richthofen made a special effort to gain and hold air superiority.
-Overall, German air power failed to prevent the evacuation.
+German air power failed to prevent the evacuation.

-After the expulsion of the British Army and the surrenders of the Dutch and Belgians, Richthofen was ordered to support the German Ninth Army, containing Guderian's Corps.
-The battles were swift.
-The French lost their most capable formations in the encirclement, and they capitulated on 22 June 1940, after the capture of Paris on 14th, and the encirclement of the Maginot Line on 15 June.
+After the expulsion of the British Army and the surrenders of the Dutch and Belgians, Richthofen was ordered to support the German 9th Army, which included Guderian's Corps.
+The battles were swift, the French lost their most capable formations in the encirclement, and they capitulated on 22 June 1940, after the capture of Paris on 14 June and the encirclement of the Maginot Line on 15 June.